 With tuition costs rising — and limited federal and state-related financial aid and grants available — parents are responsible for the biggest percentage of college costs.
 On the whole, family income and savings covered 50%, with 18% of parents taking out loans at an annual average of $13,507,1 according to Sallie Mae in its 2023 report “How America Pays for College.”
 Tax-advantaged 529 education savings plans are one of the most popular means of setting aside funds to pay tuition, the report points out.
 But many parents want to know: How could the funds from those plans affect my child’s ability to receive financial aid?
-We asked Richard Polimeni, head of Education Savings Programs at Bank of America, to weigh in.
+We asked Thomas N. Psaltis, director of Education Savings Programs at Bank of America, to weigh in.
 Check out his insights and strategies below.

-It’s true that parents’ income and assets are used to determine a child’s eligibility for needs-based federal grants, loans, scholarships and work-study programs, Polimeni says.
+It’s true that parents’ income and assets are used to determine a child’s eligibility for needs-based federal grants, loans, scholarships and work-study programs, Psaltis says.
 But he notes, “Assets, including those in a parent-owned 529 plan, play much less of a role than a parent’s income in determining a student’s federal eligibility for aid.”
-In general, for financial aid purposes, Polimeni explains, assets “include parents’ checking, savings and brokerage accounts, as well as any real estate, with the exception of a primary residence.”
+In general, for financial aid purposes, Psaltis explains, assets “include parents’ checking, savings and brokerage accounts, as well as any real estate, with the exception of a primary residence.”
 Not included are retirement savings and the cash value of life insurance and annuities.
 Additionally, only 5.64% of parents’ assets are considered in federal financial aid calculations.

 Also worth noting: 529 assets held in grandparents’ names for their grandchildren aren’t considered in federal student aid applications, and because the rules have recently changed, withdrawals from grandparent-owned 529s to pay for education expenses no longer negatively impact the student’s future Free Application for Federal Student Aid (FAFSA) filings.